dtfung/datascience/Projects/Digit Recognizer Challenge/README.md

 This is an attempt on the [Digit Recognizer Challenge](https://www.kaggle.com/c/digit-recognizer) that can be found on Kaggle.com.
 The aim of the challenge is to classify hand written digits from the MNIST data.

-### Installation

-* Install the requirements using pip install -r requirements.txt

 ### Requirements

 * pandas